google/app-reporting-pack/README.md

 For more details on dashboard please refer to [how-to-replicate-app-reporting-pack](docs/how-to-replicate-app-reporting-pack.md) document.

 > **_IMPORTANT:_** After the dashboard is created you need to enable image previews, read details on how it can be done [here](docs/how-to-replicate-dashboard.md#enable-image-previews).

+Once the dashboard is saved it's important that all its users have access to underlying BigQuery dataset.
+If it's not possible, you'll need to change data credentials for all datasources from *Viewer* to *Owner* (see details [here](https://support.google.com/looker-studio/answer/6371135)).

 ## Disclaimer